BigMike502/SimpleCalc/README.md

 This is just as the name says, it is a Simple Calculator.
 It will only at this moment will do simple arithmatic.  (add, subtract, multiply, devide) It will only take two numbers at the moment.

+I have

 It will ask you for the the first number, and then the second number and ask how you would like to process the numbers.
+1.Add, 2.Subtract, 3.Multiply, 4.devide.

+It will then process the number and print out the solution.

+##

 ## Things to work on:
 ```